AoifeFlanagan/NoughtsCrosses/README.md

 ## Features
 * A user welcome message.
 * Easy to follow instructions for users.
 * Player 1 chooses if they would like to be 'X' or 'O', respective markers are then mapped to each player.
-Players can enter upper and lower case values of 'X' and 'O', with invalid input
+Players can enter upper and lower case values of 'X' and 'O'.
+If the input is invalid, the player is prompted to enter a value again with infinite tries until they enter acceptable input.
 * The program calls each player on their turn and allows them to input a position value between 1 and 9.
 If the space on the board is occupied, the player is prompted to enter a value again with infinite tries until they enter a valid input.
 * If the position chosen is a space that does not exist in the range of the board i.e between 1 and 9, the player is asked again until valid input is provided.
 * The program checks and prints whether the game is a tie or if a player has won, in which case the winner is congratulated.